Whoaa512/starred/README.md

 - [innovatorved/whisper.api](https://github.com/innovatorved/whisper.api) - This project provides an API with user level access support to transcribe speech to text using a finetuned and processed Whisper ASR model.
 - [roboflow/inference](https://github.com/roboflow/inference) - A fast, easy-to-use, production-ready inference server for computer vision supporting deployment of many popular model architectures and fine-tuned models.
 - [CStanKonrad/long_llama](https://github.com/CStanKonrad/long_llama) - LongLLaMA is a large language model capable of handling long contexts.
 It is based on OpenLLaMA and fine-tuned with the Focused Transformer (FoT) method.
-- [embedchain/embedchain](https://github.com/embedchain/embedchain) - Memory for AI agents
+- [mem0ai/mem0](https://github.com/mem0ai/mem0) - Long-term memory for LLMs
 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [youquanl/Segment-Any-Point-Cloud](https://github.com/youquanl/Segment-Any-Point-Cloud) - [NeurIPS'23 Spotlight] Segment Any Point Cloud Sequences by Distilling Vision Foundation Models